Frequently Asked Questions

 is listed in your project's root.gitignore

-file (RedwoodJS includes this by default) to prevent accidentally committing your secret key. -
+file (RedwoodJS includes this by default) to prevent accidentally committing your secret key.Test vs. Live Keys: MessageBird provides both Live and Test API keys.

 MESSAGEBIRD_ACCESS_KEY

-This completes the basic project setup and configuration.
+) in your hosting provider's settings.This completes the basic project setup and configuration.

 2. Implementing Core SMS Sending Functionality

-RedwoodJS uses a service layer (api/src/services
+RedwoodJS uses a service layer (

 ) for business logic.
-We'll create an sms
+We'll create ansms

-Generate the SMS Service: Use the RedwoodJS CLI generator:
+service to handle interactions with the MessageBird API.Generate the SMS Service: Use the RedwoodJS CLI generator:

 This creates: